I flew from Belize back to Portland on a Wednesday night, worked in my office on Thursday, and on Friday I was on a 22-hour flight bound for Abu

 the others have been torn down.

-Above center: About 90% of the people in Abu Dhabi are foreigners, including many low-wage laborers from countries like India
+Above right: About 90% of the people in Abu Dhabi are foreigners, including many low-wage laborers from countries like India

 and Pakistan.
 They earn very little by Western standards but much more than they could in their home countries.
 The treatment of laborers is an